Building the commons economy

 Strapline: to replace capitalism, not reform it.

-Elevator pitch: doesn’t require money, banks, interest, debt, corporations or the state.
+Doesn’t require money, banks, interest, debt, corporations or the state.
 The essentials of life, including housing, energy, food, broadband, transport, employment, credit, care and governance can be owned and controlled in common.

 More info: coming soon.